polferrando98/Particle-system/README.md

-“I am [Pol Ferrando Folch](https://www.linkedin.com/in/pol-ferrando-ab8170b9/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”
+I am [Pol Ferrando Folch](https://www.linkedin.com/in/pol-ferrando-ab8170b9/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

 # Particle systems